Could Anne of Green Gables have ADHD? How about Pastor Meredith?

 ADHD In Rainbow Valley?

-By Penny H., guest writer
+By Penny H., guest essay

 I like to read.
 I read a wide variety of books but enjoy biographies, history, and historical fiction quite a bit.
 Recently I was able to download the complete series of Anne of Green Gables, which I had never read or even seen as a movie or television show.